slackapi/java-slack-sdk/docs/content/index.md

 The Java Slack SDK supports the Slack platform in a Java idiomatic way.
 Developers can use it in any JVM language including Kotlin, Groovy, and Scala.

-Within the SDK, there are two different modules:
+Within these docs, there are two different modules:

-* [Bolt for Java](/guides/getting-started-with-bolt), which is a framework with a simple API that makes it easy to write modern Slack apps in Java.
+* [Bolt for Java Guides](/guides/getting-started-with-bolt), which is a framework with a simple API that makes it easy to write modern Slack apps in Java.
-* [Slack API Client](/guides/web-api-basics), for when you need a more customized approach to building a Slack app in Java.
+* [Java SDK Guides](/guides/web-api-basics), for when you need a more customized approach to building a Slack app in Java using the Slack API client.

 ## Requirements